Fatimazahralachkar/simple_shell/README.md

 ## Simple_shell Project

 **The main goal of this project is to Write a simple UNIX command interpreter.**
 ================

--   Simple_shell By Julien Barbier
+-   Project simple_shell By Julien Barbier
 -   Contributors: Fatimazahralachkar And Imane Elaceri
 -   ©Symbols copyright by: [ENAMIIMANE](https://github.com/Imane47250) , [LACHKAR](https://github.com/Fatimazahralachkar)
 -   Porject was studied before working on it through alxafrica [link project](https://intranet.alxswe.com/projects/235)